Sleep Apnea Treatment in Port Neches, TX

 When sleep apnea is suspected a physician can provide the appropriate tests and recommendations to treat the condition.
 Treatments include:

-Lifestyle changes – For mild cases of sleep apnea, changes that include weight loss and the cessation of smoking can provide significant benefit.
+Lifestyle changes – For mild cases of sleep apnea, changes that include weight loss, and the cessation of smoking can provide significant benefits.

 Moderate to Severe Cases

 CPAP (Continuous positive airway pressure) – Utilizes a machine that supplies air pressure through a mask that is placed over your nose while you sleep.
 This opens up upper airway passages to eliminate snoring and the accompanying stopping and starting of breathing that interrupts sleep.

 BiPAP – This is similar to CPAP but differs in that it uses a continuous positive airway pressure device to automatically adjust the inhaling and exhaling pressure while you are sleeping.
 Like CPAP, wearing a mask for sleeping is required.

 Oral appliances – These are designed to keep your throat open by moving your jaw forward to alleviate snoring and some apnea.

 Surgery – Surgery can be performed to remove tissue that vibrates causing snoring or to remove blockages that impede breathing.
 Procedures can include:

 - Uvulopalatopharyngoplasty (UPPP).
 This procedure removes tissue from the rear of the mouth and the top of the throat.
 Tonsils and adenoids can also be removed during this procedure.
 This surgery may be successful in stopping the structures in the throat from vibrating eliminating snoring.
 However, tissue farther down your throat may still block your air passage.

 - Maxillomandibular advancement.
 This procedure includes removing the upper and lower parts of the jaw to enlarge the space behind the tongue and soft palate moving the jaw forward.
 This complex procedure can reduce the possibility of obstruction and may require both an oral surgeon as well as an orthodontist.